Maximal Brain Damage Without Data or Optimization: Disrupting Neural Networks via Sign-Bit Flips

+We refer to $\theta'_{(k)}$ as the result of a $k$-bit-flip attack on $\theta$.
+To our knowledge, no prior method satisfies this restrictive threat model.

-An attacker, who lacks access to $\mathcal{D}$, $P(\mathcal{X})$, or $P(\mathcal{Y})$, nonetheless obtains control over the model parameters $\theta$ and flips a small subset of $k$ bits in $\theta$ to produce $\theta'_{(k)}$.
-The adversary can gain access directly through software, firmware, or hardware-level exploits, namely Bit flip attacks \cite{10.5555/2823820}.
+\paragraph{Mechanisms enabling parameter bit flips.} The attacker can gain access to $\theta$ directly through software, firmware, or hardware-level exploits, namely Bit flip attacks \cite{10.5555/2823820}.
 Below, we outline several exploits that adversaries can leverage to execute malicious bit-flipping operations on model parameters.

 A \emph{rootkit} \citep{Hoglund2006Rootkits,Sparks2005ShadowWalker,Rutkowska2007} is malicious software running with high-level (kernel or ring-0) privileges, allowing it to intercept or modify operations.
 Once installed, a rootkit can scan the system’s memory or storage for the model’s parameter files, then surgically flip bits in place.
 By concealing its processes and hooking system APIs, the rootkit can evade detection from common antivirus tools and monitoring systems, enabling stealthy, ongoing tampering with model parameters without triggering suspicious activity logs. \emph{Firmware exploits} \citep{FW} (e.g., SSD/HDD controllers, GPU firmware, BIOS, or microcode patches) can give attackers privileged memory access or the ability to inject custom commands that flip bits in system memory or on storage media.
 By compromising firmware updates or exploiting known bugs, attackers can precisely manipulate parameter bits. \emph{DMA from untrustworthy peripherals} \citep{Markettos2019ThunderclapEV} can read and write system memory without involving the CPU or the operating system’s normal access controls.
 If attackers gain low-level access to a DMA device (e.g., via Thunderbolt or FireWire interfaces), they can directly overwrite targeted bits in protected memory regions. \emph{Rowhammer} \citep{Rowhammer,Kim2014,Seaborn2015} exploits the electrical interference between neighboring rows in modern DRAM modules.